This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 11. What functions should the state provide, and what should be left to private industry?

-• Honourable mentions: How should/can we fight misinformation?; How should we manage an aging population?; Are international flights OK (because they fuck up the planet, and all that)?; Is JK Rowling right (in the trans debate)?; Should euthanasia be legal?; Does nuclear power have a role in the 21st century; Should we ban foreigners from owning property?; Should one ban second homes, or holiday homes?; Should we ban more onshore windfarms (because they fuckup the countryside, and it would be much better for the planet if people just turned down the heating and put on a jumper)?; Does one have a right to drive a car by oneself (e.g. an inefficient use of precious resources)?
+• Honourable mentions: How should/can we fight misinformation?; How should we manage an aging population?; Are international flights OK (because they fuck up the planet, and all that)?; Assisted dying; Does nuclear power have a role in the 21st century?; Should we ban foreigners from owning property?; Should we ban second homes, or holiday homes?; Does one have a right to drive a car anywhere, by oneself (e.g. an inefficient use of precious resources)?

 Return to top